 Prerequisites: None

-We all love to play video games - but have you ever wanted to build your own?
+We love to play video games, but have you ever wanted to build your own?
 If you are interested in a career in technology but also want a creative outlet, Game Design might be the field for you.
-Learn how to build a game from the ground up in Middle School Game Design 1, an interactive and hands-on course that will teach you all the ins and outs of making your own game.
-You will learn the importance of game structure and discover what makes a game fun, challenging, and interesting to players just like you.
-You will also have the opportunity to explore the design and creative process involved in game creation, learn block-based programs, and experiment with character and story development.
+Learn how to build a game from the ground up in this interactive and hands-on course that will teach you all the ins and outs of making your own game.

 MS Introduction to Coding